mansipadgelwar/profit-loss-in-stock/README.md

-# cash-register-manager
+# profit-loss-in-stock
- An app to manage the cash.
+ An app to tell the user if he/she made profit/loss on stocks.